saikiransripada/saikiransripada.github.io/_posts/2019-06-29-prevent-cname-file-in-jekyll-site-directory-from-being-deleted-during-the-build-process.md

 title:      Prevent CNAME file in Jekyll _site directory from being deleted during the build process
 date:       2019-06-29
 categories: jekyll
+description: In Jekyll, the _site folder gets deleted and rebuilt after every change or build execution.
+If you have a custom domain, you may have to copy the CNAME file after every Jekyll build.
 ---

 In Jekyll, the `_site` folder gets deleted and rebuilt after every change or build execution.
 If you have a custom domain, you may have to copy the CNAME file after every Jekyll build.